IT engineers in the control room of a data center run generative AI systems.

 A More Sustainable Data Center

-Author: Mike Tryson, VP & CTO, Data & Devices
+Author: Mike Tryson, VP & CTO, Digital Data Networks

 With the rise of generative artificial intelligence (AI), data centers have become an increasingly critical part of the world’s technological infrastructure — and a growing consumer of electricity.